 The combination of these two characteristics, the number of calories burned rowing, and the muscles engaged in each stroke make a rowing machine one of the most potent equipment in the gym.

 Catch.
 Drive.
 Finish.
 Recover.
 Repeat.
-Doing this routine regularly will not only make you healthy physically, it will also help relieve stress and improve emotional strength.
+Doing this routine regularly will not only make you healthy physically, but it will also help relieve stress and improve emotional strength.
 In other words, it’s not only a question of “what muscles does a rowing machine work,” but also about the overall benefits that you get out of rowing.